raadad/node-workout-robot/Readme.md

 ### Languages
 #####Coffee-script:
-Coffee-script makes it easy to embedded HTML and interpolate variables without a template engine inside a script, see #Client Side Rendering Without Template Engine As for the test cases they were written in coffee script as they are much easier to read than javascript test cases
+Coffee-script is used client side and for tests, it was chosen mainly because it makes it easy to embedded HTML and interpolate variables without a template engine inside a script,As for the test cases they were written in coffee script as they are much easier to read than javascript test cases

 #####Javascript:
-Node.js is a javascript runtime, see #Node.JS for more information
+Javascript is the language that runs inside Node.js so it was mostly influenced by the want for Node.js

 #####Jade:
-Jade acts as a alternative syntax for html with a little extra features, this was used to allow rapid prototyping of the UI
+Jade is used to compose the root wepage, it was chose as it acts as a alternative syntax for html with a little extra features, this was used to allow rapid prototyping of the UI

 ###Software
 #####Mysql: